"""

 event_type: "birth" or "event"

-year, month, day, hour, minute: Local time components
+year, month, day: Local date components

 location_input: Location (string name, (lat, lon) tuple, or ChartLocation)